 Get It Over With: When Harry defeats the gruff at Union Station, it tells him to finish it.
 Twice.
 Whereupon Harry says he does not kill unless necessary, much to the shock of the gruff, who had assumed he was actually in Winter Court.

 God Was My Copilot: Because Lucifer granted his agents Superhellfire, to keep the balance, Uriel chose his own champion to give power to.
-Uriel chose Harry to give Soulfire, the fires of Creation to aid him against the Denarians.
+Uriel chose Harry to be given Soulfire, the fires of Creation, to aid him against the Denarians.
 At the end, during Harry's Rage Against the Heavens moment, he appeared and spoke to Harry about his issues with God.